Battle of Martinique (1780)

 The Battle of Martinique, also known as the Battle of Dominica, took place on 17 April 1780 during the American Revolutionary War in the West Indies between the Royal Navy and the French Navy.

 Origins

 In March 1780, the French chief commander for the West Indies and North America, Charles Henri Hector, Count of Estaing, was succeeded by Luc Urbain du Bouëxic, comte de Guichen.
 Together with François Claude Amour, marquis de Bouillé, de Guichen planned a combined attack on a British West Indies Island.
 On 13 April Guichen sailed from Martinique with a fleet of 23 ships of the line and 3,000 troops.
-The newly arrived British commander based in St. Lucia, George Brydges Rodney, was notified immediately of the French departure, and gave chase with 20 ships of the line.
+The newly arrived British commander based in St. Lucia, Admiral of the White Sir George Rodney, was notified immediately of the French departure, and gave chase with 20 ships of the line.
 On 16 April, his sentinels spotted de Guichen westward of Martinique.